 Our music will be led by members of St Peter’s music group.
 This service will also be live streamed to Zoom.
 To join online please CLICK HERE.
 Meeting ID: 830 8993 3568; Passcode: 791188.

 11am St Mary’s Church – Traditional Worship

 Accompanied by the church organ and, when permitted, with sung worship led by the robed choir, this service is more formal than the 9.15am service.
 Booking is not required.

-Daily Prayer at 09:30 each day live-streamed from our parish, seven days a week.
+Daily Prayer at 09:30am live-streamed from our parish on Monday, Tuesday, Thursday Friday and Saturday.
 Click HERE to watch.